-Rare texts and manuscripts from one of the world’s largest private collections of biblical artifacts will be on display at the recently renovated Catedral de Nuestra Señora de la Ascunción, their first time on public display in Cuba since diplomatic relations between the U.S. and Cuba were restored in 2015.
-The exhibit, titled La Biblia: The Way of God in the Way of Man, will focus on the Bible’s impact on Cuba’s unique history through specially curated biblical artwork and poetry from prominent Cuban writers, poets and painters.
+Rare texts and manuscripts from one of the world's largest private collections of biblical artifacts were on display at the Catedral de Nuestra Señora de la Ascunción, their first time on public display in Cuba since diplomatic relations between the U.S. and Cuba were restored in 2015.
+The exhibit, titled La Biblia: The Way of God in the Way of Man, will focus on the Bible's impact on Cuba's unique history through specially curated biblical artwork and poetry from prominent Cuban writers, poets and painters.
 The La Biblia exhibit was previously on display in Santiago, Cuba, in 2014.

-Museum of the Bible has joined with the World Meeting of Families—Philadelphia 2015 to present Verbum Domini II, an exhibit emphasizing how the Bible has spread to different cultures around the world.
-The exhibit originally ran from April to June 2014 at the Braccio di Carlo Magno, just off St. Peter’s Square at the Vatican, and was visited by people from more than 80 countries.
+Museum of the Bible joined with the World Meeting of Families—Philadelphia in 2015 to present Verbum Domini II, an exhibit emphasizing how the Bible has spread to different cultures around the world.
+The exhibit originally ran from April to June 2014 at the Braccio di Carlo Magno, just off St. Peter's Square at the Vatican, and was visited by people from more than 80 countries.

 The Museum Collections includes some of the rarest and most significant biblical texts and artifacts ever assembled under one roof.
 Objects range from ancient artifacts from the time of Abraham to Dead Sea Scroll fragments, biblical papyri and manuscripts, Torah scrolls, and rare printed Bibles.
 Presented at the Pontifical Catholic University of Argentina during the Society of Biblical Literature's International Meeting, this exhibit displays an arrangement of exquisite highlights from the Museum Collections.

-Sacra Pagina highlights ways people both in and out of the academic community approach and study the Bible.
+Sacra Pagina highlighted ways people both in and out of the academic community approach and study the Bible.
 As the Bible is not researched by only one perspective, but by many disciplines that together provide a fuller understanding, each case in the exhibit looks at one question we have received from visitors in the past regarding a particular aspect of biblical research.